ut3/ramstetter.com/content/_index.md

 +++
-draft = "false"
 +++

-# About me
 I'm a USA-based software engineer with 15 years of experience in GNU/Linux system software and embedded devices.
-I've worked in many industries, including logistics, passenger aircraft, space launch, academia, and sports photography.

-### Work & academics
+I only work remotely, as I've done since 2016.
 I became an employee at [Meteorcomm](https://www.meteorcomm.com) in 2022 after years of contracting for them.

-My most enduring business relationship was with [Safran S.A.](https://www.safran-group.com), where I served as a contract system software generalist.
-Their myriad embedded devices in the areas of seatback in-flight entertainment, in-flight WiFi, and aircraft cabin power delivery gave me opportunity to work with everything from bootloaders (BareBox and U-Boot) to Qt5/QML.
+At Meteorcomm I develop radio frequency firmware for devices which advance railroad safety and operate on a nearly-nationwide 220Mhz radio network.

-I hold a Master of Science in Computer Science from [Rutgers University, New Brunswick](https://www.cs.rutgers.edu).
-I also have a Bachelors in Computer Engineering from [The University of California, Irvine](https://www.uci.edu).
-I posted some [interesting academic work here.](/pages/academics)
+I have an M.Sc. in Computer Science from [Rutgers University, New Brunswick](https://www.cs.rutgers.edu), and a B.Sc. in Computer Engineering from the [University of California, Irvine](https://www.uci.edu).
+I posted some [interesting academic work here](/pages/academic-work/).

-### Personal

 [I thru-hiked the Appalachian Trail and hiked parts of the Pacific Crest Trail in 2014 and 2015.](/pages/backpacking/)

-I live in Vancouver, WA, USA with my wife, Erica, and two beautiful sons.
+You can [view my resume here](/files/rick-ramstetter-resume-20231102.pdf).
+The password is my given/first name in lowercase repeated three times with no spaces.

+I play recreational ice hockey, and sometimes have injuries to prove it.

+{{< figure src="/img/rick-ramstetter-hockey-team-2014.webp" link="/img/rick-ramstetter-hockey-team-2014.webp" width="200" caption="A hockey team I was on in 2014" >}}

 I do not use social media, though I maintain accounts on [LinkedIn](https://linkedin.com/in/ut3) and [Github](https://github.com/ut3).

-I play recreational ice hockey, and sometimes have injuries to prove it.
-{{< figure src="/img/rick-hockey.webp" link="/img/rick-hockey.webp" width="200" caption="A hockey team I was on in 2014" >}}